 General Data Protection Regulation.

-- Protection of personal data of European citizens;
+Protection of personal data of European citizens.

 How can we help your company?

-Some of the requirements of GDPR include:
+Some of the GDPR requirements are:

-- Creating tamper-proof audit trails for privileged operations.
+Create tamper-proof audit trails for privileged operations.